coolguy916/Monitor_Framework_ALBON/README.md

 npm start
 ```

-### 🌟 **Star us on GitHub if this framework helps you build something awesome!**
+### 🌟 **Star us on GitHub if this modular framework helps you build something awesome!**

 ---

-*Built with ❤️ for developers who believe monitoring should be powerful, flexible, and actually enjoyable to work with.*
+*Built with ❤️ for developers who believe monitoring should be powerful, flexible, maintainable, and actually enjoyable to work with.*